The following post is from Emily of Live Renewed: 5 Beauty Products You Can Find in Your Kitchen

 Every time I use my scrubs I feel like I’m giving myself an at-home spa treatment.
 I even gave sugar scrubs as gifts last Christmas and everyone raved about them and how great they were.
 There are plenty of recipes for scrubs floating around the internet, but if you want a resource with tons of great recipes all in one place, check out Simple Scrubs To Make and Give by Stacy at A Delightful Home.

-So, go raid your cupboards and try switching out some of your personal care products for these safer and more natural options.
+So, go raid your cupboards and try switching out some of your personal care products for these safer and more natural options that you can find in your kitchen.
 And this list is just the beginning, I know there are many other ways to use these, and other, products from your kitchen in your beauty care routine.

 What is your favorite way to use products from your kitchen for your personal care?